Although Trachymene are perennials, they are usually grown as half hardy annuals in the garden.

 Growing Region: Zones 3 to 8.
 As a perennial in zones 8 to 10.

-It is quite easy to care for Laceflower, the young Trachymene plants should be pinched back at the tips to encourage branching; as they like slightly moist soil water them with moderation when soil dries out.
+It is quite easy to care for Laceflower, the young Trachymene plants should be pinched back at the tips to encourage branching.
+As they like slightly moist soil, it is important to water them with moderation when soil dries out.
 For best results grow Laceflower closely together.